 - Employment, training and economic development opportunities created for community residents and businesses through the renovation and retrofitting of housing

-The affordable rental housing program manages 94 suites and houses over 200 people each year.
+The affordable housing program manages 94 suites and houses over 200 people each year.

 Building capacity through employment and training

-Quint’s employment programs and social enterprises has the following community economic development impacts:
+Quint’s employment programs and social enterprises have the following community economic development impacts:

 - Supports individuals in achieving their education and employment goals

-- Creates employment and training opportunities for people with barriers entering the the labour market
+- Creates employment and training opportunities for people with barriers to entering the the labour market

 - Provides pre-employment assistance that supports job retention